fastbird/doecs/README.md

 	float x, y, z, w;
 };

 // Step 2.
-Declare ArchetypePools for the new entities in a new header files. (e.g. PlayerEntity.h and EnemyEntity.h)
+Declare ArchetypePools for the new entities in new header files.
+// (e.g. PlayerEntity.h and EnemyEntity.h)
 #define PlayerComponents FPositionComponent, FRotationComponent
 DeclareEntityArchetypePool(FPlayerPool, PlayerComponents);

 #define EnemyComponents FPositionComponent
 DeclareEntityArchetypePool(FEnemyPool, EnemyComponents);

 // Step 3.
-Add new EntityArchetypePools to the global tuple for EntityPools in <MyEntitySystem>.h file (e.g. EntitySystem.h) extern std::tuple<FPlayerPool, FEnemyPool> EntityPools;
+Add new EntityArchetypePools to the global tuple for EntityPools
+// in <MyEntitySystem>.h file (e.g. EntitySystem.h)
+extern std::tuple<FPlayerPool, FEnemyPool> EntityPools;

 // Step 4.
-Also need to add the new pool to the actual tuple implementation in <MyEntitySystem>.cpp file
+Also need to add the new pool to the actual tuple implementation
-// In this cpp file, you must define IMPLEMENT_DOECS macro before including the doecs.h header file so that the required implementation for doecs framework is compiled in this translation unit. std::tuple<FPlayerPool, FEnemyPool> EntityPools;
+// in <MyEntitySystem>.cpp file In this cpp file, you must define IMPLEMENT_DOECS macro
+// before including the doecs.h header file so that the required implementation
+// for doecs framework is compiled in this translation unit. std::tuple<FPlayerPool, FEnemyPool> EntityPools;

 // Step 5.
-Implement new pools with following codes in each of entity cpp files(e.g. PlayerEntity.cpp and EnemyEntity.cpp) or if you don't want to create new cpp file <MyEntitySystem.cpp> would be a good as well.
+Implement new pools with following codes in each of entity cpp files
+// (e.g. PlayerEntity.cpp and EnemyEntity.cpp) or if you don't want to create
+// a new cpp file <MyEntitySystem.cpp> would be a good as well.
 ImplementEntityArchetypePool(FPlayerPool);
 ImplementEntityArchetypePool(FEnemyPool);